rajeshsola/rajeshsola.github.io/profile.md

 * Quick upskill and readiness in associated/passionate technologies (In General)

 #### Key Roles
-* Educator & Learning facilitator for @ KPIT
+* Educator & Learning facilitator to enhance efficacy in training models.
-* Technical consultant for talent hiring , as part of startegic partnership with premier OEMs @ KPIT
+* Technical consultant for talent hiring , as part of startegic partnership with premier OEMs.Support through design of customized assessments & evaluation matrix/guidelines.
+* Development of niche digital content to cater learning needs of various stakeholders.

 ### Education & Experience